Applying Theory to Practice: Consulting Projects and Field Studies

 Lab and consulting courses are also currently being offered.
 Please see the courses section for further details.

-Students take a trip to Brazil in 2007 to study alternative energy models.
+Students take a trip to Brazil to study alternative energy models.

 Student clubs that currently offer extra-curricular consulting projects include the Small Business Consulting Program, which consults to local nonprofits as well as small businesses, and the International Development Club.
 Also, the Social Enterprise Program through the International Development Consulting Project Travel Fund provides support for international pro bono projects.